almostengr/robinsonservices/mainwebsite/docs/faq.md

 ## What are your working hours?

-Services are primarily performed on weekday evenings and on Saturdays between 8 AM (0800) and 7 PM (1900).
+Services are primarily performed on weekday evenings and on Saturdays.

 ## What areas do you serve?